jrnold/bugs-examples-in-stan/_book/undervote.md

 @TomzHouweling2003a analyze this phenomenon using two surveys:

 - Voter News Service (VNS) exit poll for the 1992 election
-- Americn National Election Studies (ANES) (1964-2000)
+- Americn National Election Studies (ANES) for the 1964--2000 elections

 Each of these surveys asked voters whether they voted for president, as well as the race of the respondents.

-Of 6,537 black voters, 26 said they did not vote for president; of 44,531 white voters, 91 said they did not vote for president.
+The results of these surveys is contained in the `undervote` data frame.
-In the American National Election Studies (1964-2000), of 1,101 black voters, 10 report not voting for president, while 57 of 9,827 white voters report not voting for president.
+The column `undervote` is the number of respondents who reported voting but not voting for president.

 ```r